DerYeger/yeger/packages/vue2-masonry-wall/README.md

 All columns have the same width, specified by the `column-width` property.
 In addition, the elements of items should not set a specific width and instead be full-width, e.g., use `width: 100%`.

+### Nuxt 2

+Nuxt 2 only supports v2.2.1 or lower of this library.
+See <https://github.com/DerYeger/yeger/issues/129#issuecomment-1437322140> for more information.

 ## Development

 ```bash